danbev/learning-ai/notes/llama-batch-embd.md

 ```
 So this is how the lookup is performed.

-Now, with that in mind when we have `batch.embd` set to point to embeddings in
+Now, with that in mind when we have `batch.embd` set to point to embeddings
-stead of having tokenss in the batch the `inp_embd` tensor will be created
+instead of having tokens in the batch, the `inp_embd` tensor will be created
 directly as a 2d tensor of float32 values:
 ```c++
         lctx.inp_embd = ggml_new_tensor_2d(ctx, GGML_TYPE_F32, n_embd, batch.n_tokens);
         inpL = lctx.inp_embd;
         ggml_set_input(lctx.inp_embd);
 ```
-And later in the `llama_set_inputs` the `inp_embd` tensor will be populated
+And later in the `llama_set_inputs` function the `inp_embd` tensor will be populated
 with the embeddings from the batch:
 ```c++
 static void llama_set_inputs(llama_context & lctx, const llama_ubatch & batch) {